 Some of the ways you can limit your exposure to toxins include:

-- Eating organic foods whenever possible.
+- Eating organic foods whenever possible or rinsing produce well before consuming it.

 - Using skin care products that don’t contain phthalates and parabens.